 31. Transfer of Shares to Investor Education and Protection Fund:

 In Accordance with the Investor Education and Protection Fund (IEPF)Authority (Accounting Audit Transfer and Refund) Rules 2016 as amended as on date ofthis report the Company had transferred 13578 equity shares of face value of T5 eachfully paid up to Investor Education and Protection Fund Account in respect of whichdividend remained unclaimed/ unpaid for a period of seven consecutive years.

 32. Unclaimed Dividend:

 The Company is required to transfer the amount of dividend remainingunclaimed for a period of seven years from the date of transfer to the unpaid dividedaccount to the Investor Education and Protection Fund (IEPF).
 The shareholders arerequested to claim the dividend from the Company before transfer to IEPF.
-The unclaimeddividend amount as on March 31 2019 is as under:-
+The unclaimeddividend amount as on March 31 2021 are as under:-

 33. Industrial Relations: